 How to Read A Seed Packet

-Growing from seed is both challenging and very rewarding.
-One of the main reasons to grow from seed is because you can choose the specific varieties for your garden, rather than being limited by what is offered at the nursery.
+Growing from seed is both challenging and rewarding.
+One of the main reasons to grow from seed is because you can choose the specific varieties for your garden, rather than being limited by what’s offered at the nursery.
+Plus, if you plan to garden for multiple years, it’s far more cost effective.

-If you don’t already own seed starting equipment, it is important to know the equipment needed to grow strong, healthy seedlings.
-There are ways to do it for less but the quality of the seedlings and the level of success will be much less than if you invest in proper equipment.
+If you don’t already own seed starting equipment, it’s important to know the equipment needed to grow strong, healthy seedlings.
+You can grow from seed with minimal equipment, however the quality of the seedlings and the level of success will vary greatly without the proper equipment.

 If you are new to seed starting and want to learn more, check out the full list of seed starting guides we have:

-As you read through this article, we will show you 3 different seed companies and the information that they contain on their package.
-Seed companies differ in the information that they provide, so we will take you through the important criteria, and how to find the information if the seed packet does not provide it.
+As you read through this article, I’ll show you 3 different seed companies and the information that they contain on their package.
+Seed companies differ in the information they provide, so I’ll show you the most important criteria, and how to find the information if the seed packet doesn’t provide it.

-There are so many great Canadian seed companies out there.
-Seeds of Diversity maintains a list of Canadian seed companies, so if you wish to support local we highly recommend checking out their seed company list here.
-The three companies highlighted in this article are ones that we have purchased and planted from and they are:
+There are so many great Canadian seed companies out there, and I have a list of amazing organic seed companies that you can check out.
+The three companies highlighted in this article are ones that I have purchased and planted from and they are:

-In this article, we will discuss the 6 main parts of a seed packet.
-Once we review the 6 main parts we will look at the 3 different seed companies and show examples on how to read each of them.
+In this article, you’ll learn the 6 main parts of a seed packet.
+Once you’re familiar with the 6 parts, you’ll see 3 different seed companies and examples on how to read each of them.

 There are 6 main parts to the seed packet that you will want to be familiar with.